Quincy, Illinois: 19th century

-Immigration to Quincy
+Immigration

-Early immigrants to Quincy came predominately from New England, seeking better land.
+Early immigrants to Quincy came predominately from the Upper South but were followed later by those from New England, seeking better land.
 They brought with them progressive values, such as public education and abolitionism.
 Starting in the 1840s, migrants from Germany settled in Quincy to escape revolutions among the German provinces and conflicts between the European powers.
 German migrants mainly lived in close proximity to one another and settled predominantly in the southern parts of the city, influencing much of Quincy's historic architecture and creating the South Side German Historic District.
 Collectively, the south side of Quincy became known as Calftown, due to the fact that nearly every household possessed a cow.
 Among the notable German-Americans from Quincy's Southside was Louise Maertz (1837–1918), a nurse during the American Civil War.

 In 1860, a group of Franciscan friars founded the St. Francis Solanus College, which later developed into Quincy University.

 20th and 21st centuries

 Throughout the 19th century, Quincy had grown from a backwater hamlet along the Mississippi River to become one of the state's most important cities and ports.
 Activity from rail and steamboat continued to flourish and Quincy benefited from the increased traffic.
 It was during the early decades of the 20th century that many of the city's historic buildings in the Downtown Quincy Historic District were constructed, including the city's first skyscraper, the Western Catholic Union Building, in 1925.

 The increasing presence of the automobile led Quincy to consider alternatives to Mississippi River crossings.
 Prior to the automobile, the most common means of crossing the near-mile wide river was by boat or ferry.
 In 1928, construction began on the Memorial Bridge which was a two-lane truss toll bridge; it opened in May 1930.
 By 1945, the city had repaid its outstanding bonds and eliminated the toll.

 On April 12, 1945, a tornado ripped through the business district of Quincy and severely damaged the courthouse.
 The wind was so severe that it blew the roof off the structure, damaging it beyond repair.
 Because the incident occurred a few hours after news reached Quincy of President Roosevelt's death, several residents joked that "FDR and God were just fighting over the power-up there."
 Five years passed before a new courthouse was completed.

+On September 27, 1976, three improvised explosive devices were detonated at the Colt Industries Inc. Quincy Compressor Division Plant.
+A team of EOD Specialists from Fort Leonard Wood, in the area in support of the Secret Service during a visit to Quincy by Republican vice-presidential candidate Bob Dole, was called to respond.
+A fourth unexploded IED was discovered by Quincy firefighters during a search of the plant.
+During an examination of the device, it detonated, killing the EOD team supervisor, Sergeant Major Kenneth Foster Sr. and seriously injuring the Illinois State Arson Inspector.